 Inheritance is a powerful part of Object Oriented Programming (OOP).
 Python supports single inheritance and multiple inheritance.

 Overriding methods in Python can also be accomplished through single inheritance as shown below.
 You cannot override methods contained within the same class and all overridden methods must have a parent/child relationship with the same name and parameter signature.
-While Python does support method overriding, it does not support method overloading by default.

 class A: